prokopschield/ethglobal-prague-25/README.md

 A CLI AI assistant powered by **Gemini 2.0** and **Blockscout** that lets you query Ethereum blockchain data using natural language!

-Built for **ETH Prague 2025** hackathon using Blockscout's API and Google's latest Gemini 2.0 with function calling.
+Built for **ETHGlobal Prague 2025** hackathon using Blockscout's API and Google's latest Gemini 2.0 with function calling.

 ## ✨ Features